stfc/dl_py2f/paper.md

 # Summary

-Fortran is long established as one of the major programming languages for scientific software programs, but has only limited facilities for interoperating with other modern languages such as Python. `DL_PY2F` is an open-source library for the creation of modern interfaces and data structures in Python that can interoperate with existing scientific software written in Fortran and manipulate their data.
+Fortran is long established as one of the major programming languages for scientific software, but has only limited facilities for interoperating with other modern languages such as Python. `DL_PY2F` is an open-source library for the creation of modern interfaces and data structures in Python that can interoperate with existing scientific software written in Fortran and manipulate their data.

 # Statement of need